tinkerhub/maker-station/Web Dev/Backend/Languages/Go.md

 - Verify the installation: To verify that Go has been installed correctly, open a command prompt and run the command go version.
 This should display the version of Go that you have installed.

-- Optional: Install a Go editor or IDE: While it's possible to write Go code in any text editor, you may want to install a specialized Go editor or integrated development environment (IDE) to take advantage of features like syntax highlighting, code completion, and debugging.
+- Optional: Install a Go editor or IDE: While it's possible to write Go code in any text editor, you may want to install a specialized Go editor or integrated development environment (IDE) to take advantage of features like syntax highlighting, code completion, and debugging. the preferred ide for golang is Vscode or goland by jetbrains

 That's it!
 After following these steps, you should have a working installation of Go on your machine and be ready to start writing and running Go code.